static-dev/spike-core/readme.md

 - `remove`: roots-mini has removed a particular path

 To compile an instantiated project, you can run `project.compile()`.
 This method will synchronously return a unique id, which can be used to track events related to this particular compile if necessary.
 You must be listening for the events you are interested in **before** calling `compile` if you want to ensure that you will get all feedback.

-### Command Line Interface

-Roots mini can be accessed through the command line if installed globally through npm (`npm i roots-mini -g`).
-It exposes a binary by the name of `rootsmini`.

-#### Commands

-- `compile`: compiles a roots project once
-- `watch`: watches your project, opens up a local server, recompiles and refreshes your browser when a file is changed and saved
-- `clean`: removes your project's output directory

-You can find roots-mini's [standard starter template here](https://github.com/carrot/roots-mini-base), and it can be installed through [sprout](https://github.com/carrot/sprout).
-Eventually the template tool will be a part of the CLI, but for now you'll have to do it the hard way.

 ## The Stack